AherRahul/portfolio-v1/content/articles/05-aws-solution-architect/aws-solution-architect-1-1.md

 ---
-title: AWS Certified Solutions Architect - Exam Guide
+title: Introduction to AWS Certified Developer Associate Course
 description: Consistency and standards are important for building a unified design language and help the user know what to expect from our product and how to use it.
 However, this does not mean sacrificing the user experience.
 In